Noel Fielding

-Noel Fielding (/ˈnəʊəl/; born 21 May 1973) is an English actor and comedian.
-He is best known for his work with The Mighty Boosh comedy troupe alongside Julian Barratt in the 2000s, and more recently as a co-presenter of The Great British Bake Off since 2017.
+Noel Fielding (/ˈnəʊəl/; born 21 May 1973) is an English comedian, artist, and actor.
+He was part of The Mighty Boosh comedy troupe alongside Julian Barratt in the 2000s, and has been a co-presenter of The Great British Bake Off since 2017.
 He is known for his dark and surreal comedic style.

+Fielding began performing stand-up comedy when he graduated from art school in 1995, and in 1997 he first met Mighty Boosh collaborator Barratt when they both appeared on the same comedy bill at a pub in north London.
+Around 1998, they performed their first comedy show together in London, which was a mix of stand-up and sketch comedy, then later in 1998 they took the show, The Mighty Boosh, to the Edinburgh Fringe Festival.
+They returned to the festival in 1999 with Arctic Boosh, and in 2000 with Autoboosh.
+In 2001 The Mighty Boosh became a six-part radio show on BBC London Live, called The Boosh later transferring to BBC radio 4.

-In the 1990s, Fielding began performing stand-up comedy and met Barratt on the comedy circuit.
-Together, they produced a 2001 radio series called The Boosh for BBC Radio London.
-This was followed by the television show The Mighty Boosh, which ran for three series on BBC Three from 2004 to 2007.
-The show generated a cult following and won a variety of awards.
+In 2004, the Mighty Boosh became a television show The Mighty Boosh, which ran for three series on BBC Three until 2007.
+The show generated a cult following and won awards.
+From February to April 2006 they went on tour around the UK with the stage show The Mighty Boosh Live and then toured the UK for a second time from September 2008 to January 2009 with The Mighty Boosh Live: Future Sailors Tour.

-During the 2000s, Fielding also had smaller roles in a number of comedy shows for Channel 4 including Nathan Barley, The IT Crowd, AD/BC: A Rock Opera, and Garth Marenghi's Darkplace.
+During the 2000s, Fielding also had smaller roles in other comedy shows for Channel 4 including Nathan Barley, The IT Crowd, AD/BC: A Rock Opera, and Garth Marenghi's Darkplace.
 After The Mighty Boosh, he wrote and starred in two series of a solo show for Channel 4 called Noel Fielding's Luxury Comedy, which ran between 2012 and 2014.
-He also appeared as himself as a team captain on the BBC Two comedy panel show Never Mind the Buzzcocks from 2009 to 2015 and as a guest on Richard Ayoade's Travel Man series.
+He has also appeared as a team captain on the BBC Two comedy panel show Never Mind the Buzzcocks, originally from 2009 to 2015, and again since 2021, and as a guest on Richard Ayoade's Travel Man series.
+He has also appeared in several music videos.

-Fielding has also exhibited his paintings in London and collaborated with Fendi for their autumn/winter 2021 menswear collection.
-He is the founder of the band Loose Tapestries, which he formed with Kasabian guitarist Sergio Pizzorno.
+Fielding, along with Sergio Pizzorno from the band Kasabian, formed the band Loose Tapestries as an alternative project in 2012, to provide music for Noel Fielding's Luxury Comedy.
+Fielding has also exhibited his artwork in London, and collaborated with Fendi for their autumn/winter 2021 menswear collection.